 - How long will it most likely take to start seeing results?

 Without answers to these questions, a patient either never considers acupuncture or gets disheartened quickly because they have no idea how to base one’s expectations.

-SCA strives to overcome these socioeconomic and cultural barriers so you can take advantage of what acupuncture has to offer at a realistic cost.
+SCA strives to overcome these socioeconomic and cultural barriers so you can take advantage of what Chinese Medicine has to offer at a realistic cost.
 We also suggest a road map on how to use community acupuncture during your first visit and talk about what you might expect the results to be.

 Lastly, SCA has created a space where the community can grow stronger together in a healing environment, regardless of socioeconomic status, race or creed.

 Meet Our Team:

 Jeffrey is a GA licensed acupuncturist and nationally board certified in Chinese Medicine.
 He also has a certification in Functional Medicine.
 Jeffrey created SCA because he believes grassroots efforts are necessary to address social needs like universal health care.

 Over the years, Jeffrey has used acupuncture as part of his own wellness plan.
 He hopes that SCA will expand the public awareness of acupuncture and play an important role in building a stronger community.